Mutual Funda: Mutual Fund Taxation

 For Non Resident Investors, Mutual Funds have to deduct Capital Gains tax at the time of redemption of units.
 In effect, the investor will receive proceeds from a sale net of applicable Capital Gains Taxes.

 Refer to the Tax Reckoner for Mutual Funds for this financial year from HDFC Mutual Fund for more details.
+The updated document for FY 2018-19 can be accessed here.

 This note is applicable to individuals.
 It does not cover all details of mutual fund taxation and should be used as a general reference.
 Do consult a tax expert to understand the exact tax nuances.